hunteke/temoa/docs/source/Documentation.rst

 While we use 'temoa' as an acronym, it is an actual word in the Nahuatl (Aztec) language, meaning "to seek something."

-One pronounces the word 'Temoa' as "teh", "moe", "uh", like the first part of the word "Tech", and the last syllable of the word "Shenandoah".
+One pronounces the word 'Temoa' as "teh", "moe", "uh".

 Bug Reporting